gvwilson/sdxpy/src/archive/index.md

 keeps track of which files have and haven't been backed up already.
-It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and creates a [%g manifest "manifests" %] that describe the content of each snapshot.
+It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and creates a [%g manifest "manifest" %] that describe the content of each snapshot.
 A real system would support remote storage as well so that losing one hard drive wouldn't mean losing all our work,